 The unfavorable tax treatment of dividends may impel corporations and shareholders to enter into other transactions whereby the corporation can get money into the hands of shareholders or otherwise provide an accession to wealth.
 As always, tax consequences turn on the reality of the transaction.
 Corporations may loan money to shareholders for little or no interest, and with little prospect of repayment.
 The shareholder's use of the corporation's money without payment of interest is certainly an accession to wealth.
-Nevertheless, courts at one time held that a shareholder of a corporation.
+Nevertheless, courts at one time held that a shareholder of a corporation did not realize gross income because she received an interest-free loan from the corporation.
 See Beaton v.
 Comm'r, 664 F.2d 315 (CA1 1981) (president and sole shareholder; adhering to rule of Dean v.
 Comm'r, 35 T.C.
 1083 (1961)); Suttle v.
 Comm'r, 625 F.2d 1127 (CA4 1980) (adhering to rule of Dean).
 In 1984, Congress added § 7872 to the Code.
 Deficit Reduction Act of 1984 (DEFRA), Pub.
 L. 98-369, § 172(a), 98 Stat.
 699. Section 7872 applies to below market loans in several contexts, but our concern is with corporation/shareholder loans.